appium/mitmproxy-java/README.md

 Make sure to read the prerequisites section below.

+Detailed information included in the [AppiumPro article which introduces this library](https://appiumpro.com/editions/65).

 ## Why?

 `mitmproxy` is great for capturing network traffic, but has no easy interface for Java users.